ShadeLab/Acidobacteria-in-Centralia/Screening_acidobacterial_OTUs_workflow.md

 ```
 Number of acidobacterial sequences = 2,221,021 sequences
 Number of OTUs = 2,409 otus
+3 OTUs (13 sequences) only observed in the Mock community.
 ```

 #Change uclust OTU map to Qiime map.